Berkson's paradox

-Berkson's paradox, also known as Berkson's bias, collider bias, or Berkson's fallacy, is a result in conditional probability and statistics which is often found to be counterintuitive, and hence a veridical paradox.
+Berkson's paradox, also known as Berkson's bias, collider bias, endogenous selection bias or Berkson's fallacy, is a result in conditional probability and statistics which is often found to be counterintuitive, and hence a veridical paradox.
 It is a complicating factor arising in statistical tests of proportions.
-Specifically, it arises when there is an ascertainment bias inherent in a study design.
+Specifically, it arises when there is a sampling bias inherent in a study design.
 The effect is related to the explaining away phenomenon in Bayesian networks, and conditioning on a collider in graphical models.

 This paradox is often illustrated using scenarios from the fields of medical statistics or biostatistics, as in the original description of the problem by Joseph Berkson.

 The most common example of Berkson's paradox is a false observation of a negative correlation between two desirable traits, i.e., that members of a population which have some desirable traits tend to lack a second.
-Berkson's paradox occurs when this observation appears true when in reality the two properties are unrelated—or even positively correlated—because members of the population where both are absent are not equally observed.
+Berkson's paradox occurs when this observation appears true when in reality the two properties are unrelated—or even positively correlated—because members of the population where both are absent or not equally observed.
 For example, a person may observe from their experience that attractive celebrities tend to be untalented, and talented celebrities unattractive; but people who are neither particularly talented nor attractive will not become celebrities, so will not be part of the observer's perspective.